deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

       record: nim_embedding_gpu_avg
 ```

-2. Create custom prometheus recording rules by running the below command:
+2. Create custom Prometheus recording rules by running the below command:

 ```
 kubectl apply -f prometheus_rule_nims.yaml
 ```

-3. In prometheus UI, under `Status -> Rules`, you can see the above two created rules as shown in Figure 5.
+3. In Prometheus UI, under `Status -> Rules`, you can see the above two created rules as shown in Figure 5.

 ![Figure 5 - Prometheus rules tab showing the created custom rules to record GPU usage by NVIDIA NIM. ](nvidia-image-8.png#small "_Figure 5 - Prometheus rules tab showing the created custom rules to record GPU usage by NVIDIA NIM._")

 4. Install [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter) to query the custom metrics based on the custom recording rules created above and register them to the custom metrics API for HPA to fetch.
-Replace in below command `<prometheus-service-name>` with the name of the prometheus service in Kubernetes.
+Replace in below command `<prometheus-service-name>` with the name of the Prometheus service in Kubernetes.

 ```
 helm upgrade --install prometheus-adapter prometheus-community/prometheus-adapter --set prometheus.url="http://<prometheus-service-name>.prometheus.svc.cluster.local"